 For the award of a major in International Business, students complete:

-(i) one junior unit of study (six credit points), that must be (a) offered by the University of Sydney Business School, OR (b) be part of the Bachelor of Economics, Bachelor of International and Global Studies, Bachelor of Economic and Social Sciences or Bachelor of International Studies (for students enrolled in these degrees only).#
+(b) be part of the Bachelor of Economics, or Bachelor of International and Global Studies (for students enrolled in these degrees only).*

-# Students who do not meet the requirements in (a) or (b) may complete two alternative junior units of study approved by the Chair of the Discipline of International Business.
+* Students who do not meet the requirements in (a) or (b) may complete two alternative junior units of study approved by the Chair of Discipline (International Business).

 - IBUS2101 International Business Strategy